esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### DMA channels layout

-The DMA subsystem is composed of a parametric number of control units called *channels*.
+The DMA subsystem is composed of a parametrized number of control units called *channels*.
-Each channel can be configured, by the CPU or by an external controller, to perform a *transaction*, independently from the state of other channels.
+Each channel can be configured, by the CPU or by an external controller, to perform a *transaction*, independently of the state of other channels.

 N-channels are connected to a N-to-M bus that exposes M-master ports on the system bus.
 Multiple channels can thus perform multiple transactions in parallel, a feature that enables memory-intense applications to greatly increase their throuhput.

-There are several possible ways to connect N-channels to the system bus through M-master ports. e.g.
+There are several ways to connect N-channels to the system bus through M-master ports. e.g.
-N = 4, M = 2
+Let's consider a DMA subsystem with N = 4 channels and M = 2 master ports.

-Two possible solutions:
+There are two possible solutions:
 - CH0, CH1 connected to port 0 & CH2, CH3 connected to port 1
 - CH0, CH1, CH2 connected to port 0 & CH3 connected to port 1